Behavior of Quillen (co)homology with respect to adjunctions: Examples

 \subsection{Truncated \texorpdfstring{$\Pi$}{Pi}-algebras}

-A $\Pi$-algebra is the algebraic structure best describing the homotopy groups of a pointed space $X$.
-More details can be found in \cite{Blanc04}*{\texorpdfstring{$\S$}{Section} 4} \cite{Stover90}*{\texorpdfstring{$\S$}{Section} 4}; we recall the essentials.
-Let $\PI$ denote the homotopy category of pointed spaces with the homotopy type of a finite (possibly empty) wedge of spheres of positive dimensions.
+A $\Pi$-algebra is the algebraic structure describing the action of the primary homotopy operations on the homotopy groups of a pointed space $X$.
+More details can be found in \cite{Blanc04}*{\S 4} \cite{Stover90}*{\S 4}; we recall the essentials.

+Let $\PI$ denote the homotopy category of finite (possibly empty) wedges of spheres $\We S^{n_i}$, with $n_i \geq 1$.
+The category $\PI$ has finite coproducts, given by the wedge, and thus its opposite $\PI^{\opp}$ is an algebraic theory as in Definition \ref{def:AlgTh}.

-\begin{definition} A $\PI$\textbf{-algebra} is a contravariant functor $A \colon \PI \to \Set$ that sends wedges to products, i.e. a product-preserving functor $\PI^{op} \to \Set$ (or equivalently to pointed sets). \end{definition}
+\begin{definition} A \Def{$\PI$-algebra} is a contravariant functor $A \colon \PI \to \Set$ that sends wedges to products, i.e., a product-preserving functor $\PI^{\opp} \to \Set$ (or equivalently to pointed sets).
+In other words, a $\PI$-algebra is a model for the algebraic theory $\PI^{\opp}$.